 coefficient matrix's determinant:

-(Technically this is a "column vector", but you almost certainly won't need to know that terminology right now, if ever.
+(Technically this is a "column vector", as mentioned above, but you almost certainly won't need to know that terminology right now, if ever.
 However, if your instructor uses this term, the tall skinny one-column matrix above is what is meant.)

-We'll take the coefficient determinant D and replace the first column of values (being the blue coefficients from the x-column of the original system) with the "answer" values.
-We'll call the result "Dx" (pronounced as "dee-sub-eks")
+We'll take the coefficient determinant D and replace the first column of values (being the blue coefficients from the x-column of the original system) with the answer values.
+We'll call the resulting answers determinant "Dx" (pronounced as "dee, sub-eks"), to remind us that it's the x coefficients that we replaced (and also that it's the value of x that we're looking to find):

 the determinant with x-values replaced: